lmc-mint/chain-installer/README.md

          * `statesync`: synchronization occurs via statesync.
          * `none`: synchronization occurs normally.

      The `chain_id` parameter determines the blockchain chain-id to be used for the installation.
-Depending on whether you want to install the Commercionetwork in the mainnet or testnet , you can specify the `chain_id` parameter in the `hosts.ini` file accordingly.
+Depending on whether you want to install the Commercionetwork node in the mainnet or testnet , you can specify the `chain_id` parameter in the `hosts.ini` file accordingly.

-     You can change the behavior of the playbook based on the variables indicated in the `all` file located in the `main/group_vars` path.
+     Copy `all.template` to the file `all` located in the `main/group_vars` directory and customize your variables.
+You can change the behavior of the playbook based on that variables.
 Below is the table of their meaning:

      | Variable name | Usage |
      | -- | -- |
      | `bin_version` | Version of the Commercionetworkd binary to use |